th-koeln-intia/ip-sprachassistent-team2/docs/pages/info/first-use.md

 ---
 # This top area is to give jekyll information about the page.
 layout: page
-permalink: /information/first-use/
+permalink: /info/user-experience/
+title: How we imagined the User Experience
 ---

-# First Use
 In this section we want to discuss different possibilities for the user to setup the rhasspy.
 However, it is important to keep in mind, that the range of our users skills and abilities might vastly differ.
+Also we want to talk about custom wakewords and how to add new devices.

 ### WLAN